 If you specialize in construction cleaning, you can offer to clean both the inside and the outside of the home.
-Many contractors also will hire cleaners to come clean the home in 2 phases.
+Many contractors will also hire cleaners to clean the home in 2 phases.

 The first clean would be after all the carpentry is completed and just before finishes like the flooring go in.
 The second clean would be the final detail clean, just before the homeowner moves in.

-Cleaning post construction homes requires hard work and detailed work.
+Cleaning post-construction homes require hard work and detailed work.
 If you choose this type of cleaning service to offer, you will be cleaning up construction debris.
 This may require hauling the debris off the site as well.

-Your job will be to remove the saw dust, paint or glue from all surfaces including walls, doors, baseboards, appliances, cabinetry, windows and windowsills, light fixtures and of course the flooring.
-Things like excess grout may need to be removed from tiles, paint splatters may need to be removed from cabinetry, glue may need to be removed from laying wood floors, and factory stickers may need to be removed from newly installed windows.
+Your job will be to remove the sawdust, paint or glue from all surfaces including walls, doors, baseboards, appliances, cabinetry, windows and windowsills, light fixtures, and of course the flooring.
+Things like excess grout may need to be removed from tiles, paint splatters may need to be removed from cabinetry, the glue may need to be removed from laying wood floors, and factory stickers may need to be removed from newly installed windows.

 Equipment/Supplies needed to clean foreclosures

-Post construction cleaning will require equipment to help you to haul debris away and clean up the construction residue.
+Post-construction cleaning will require heavy-duty equipment to help you to haul the debris away and clean up the construction residue.
 A good quality shop vac that can pick up the construction dust with a good filter will be needed.
-Make sure the shop vac has attachments so you can vacuum inside cabinet drawers, window sills and other hard to reach areas.
+Make sure the shop vac has attachments so you can vacuum inside cabinet drawers, window sills, and other hard-to-reach areas.

-Bring cleaning supplies that can remove left over glue, grout, or other finishing residue without ruining the surfaces.
+Bring cleaning supplies that can remove leftover glue, grout, or other finishing residues without ruining the surfaces.
 Make sure you know what surfaces the cleaning supplies are safe to use on.
-When I first started, I had cleaned cabinets with a cleaner that scratched the cabinetry.
+When I first started, I cleaned cabinets with a cleaner that scratched the cabinetry.
 Some of the doors had to be replaced, it was not a fun situation to be in.